jacobsimpson/nvim-example-python-plugin/README.md

 :exec DoItPython()
 ```

+## <a id="development"></a>Development

+On it's own, this plugin doesn't do anything interesting, so the expectation is
+that you will want to modify it.

-## Changing the Interface
+### <a id="changing-interface"></a>Changing the Interface

-Neovim includes a process whereby the interface of the remote plugin are cached
+Neovim includes a step where the interface of the remote plugin is cached for
-for Neovim.
+Neovim, so that Neovim knows what functions and commands your plugin is making
+available without having to wait while the external process containing the
+plugin is started.

 ```VimL
 :UpdateRemotePlugins